Advice for landlords

 - we are recovering an overpayment from him or her.
 We can detail the amount, period and reasons for any overpayment being recovered

 - we are paying housing benefit directly to him or her.
-We can detail the amount, weekly benefit rate and period covered by cheques sent directly to you, and the date direct payments stop
+We can detail the amount, weekly benefit rate and period covered by payments sent directly to you, and the date direct payments stop

 - a landlord has asked for direct payments and we have refused.
 We can explain why we will not pay direct